 Lycara’s Fleeting Glimpse (Lycara’s) - Decent Barkskin uptimes, but currently falls victim to the proc happening within the first 45sec of combat and not after 45 sec of combat which makes it a bit unreliable in a dungeon environment though it has some potential play for shifting into Owl Form and Starfall’ing.
 (Drops from Mordretha, Theater of Pain)

 Draught of Deep Focus (DoDF) - In pure ST, this will be the best leggo offensively for Kyrian and Venthyr.
 It’ll be Best ST option for all convenants if you catweave.
 If you Moonfire, rake, rip, or rejuve more than one target this becomes useless and the effect does not see use.
 (Drops from The Great Vault)

-For Raid, most are aiming for Draught or Luffa for damage.
+For Raid, most are aiming for Draught for single target damage or Luffa for AoE damage.
 NOW is generally seen as overkill for raid.

 This does not mean you have to create something else while waiting for those two.
 Waiting to craft is perfectly fine.

 For a more thorough explanation and a recommendation on which piece you should build your legendary, check the wowhead-section about legendaries.